ZeroPie/lab.js-kit/Readme.md

 npm run dev
 ```

-To get started with docker
+Or to get started with docker

 ```
 docker-compose up
 ```

-Build your study
+Build your study assets

 ```
 npm run build